Physical Therapy Neurologic Residency

 The standard benefits for a VA Resident include:

-Trainees with 1-year appointment are eligible for Federal Employee Healthcare Benefits.
+- Trainees with 1-year appointments are eligible for Federal Employee Healthcare Benefits.
 However, they are not eligible for benefits such as Vision, Dental, FMLA (e.g. paid parental leave).